 5. The following states must not be interrupted by any executable command (DESELECT or NOP commands must be applied on each positive clock edge during these states):

-Refresh: Starts with registration of a REFRESH command and ends when ^tRFC is enabled:
+Refresh: Starts with registration of a REFRESH command and ends when ^tRFC is all banks idle state.

 Accessing mode register: